bradwright/mnml/README.markdown

 * Does not dictate the template or ORM layer you should use - MNML is strictly about URL routing and serving, and tools needed to do so; and mostly
 * Lets the implementer write Python, not a sub-set of Python.

+Finally, MNML will be covered by extensive unit tests!

 Recommended Extensions
 ----------------------